-environment.

-school

-new grade spans.

-Studies show students benefit both socially and

-academically by staying longer in the elementary-

-investment is funding the startup of athletics and fine

-arts programs at these new academies, as well as

-providing transitional supplies required for middle

-school science labs and other needed items for the

-The

-additional

-budget
+Studies show students benefit both socially and academically by staying longer in the elementary-school environment.
+The additional budget investment is funding the startup of athletics and fine arts programs at these new academies, as well as providing transitional supplies required for middle school science labs and other needed items for the new grade spans.

+College and Career Readiness - In conjunction with a large private grant to support college readiness, the District has built a program that connects our top students with the nation's best colleges, specifically those that offer full financial assistance.
+SAISD sponsored many students on tours to highly selective colleges and universities across the country.